-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Cayman Islands
+Mergers & Acquisitions Comparative Guide

 - a scheme of arrangement.

+Each of these is discussed in more detail in question 1.2.
+In the authors' experience the geographical location of the parties and the listing venue will generally determine which option is used.
+For parties in the United States the statutory merger generally remains the favoured tool for facilitating M&A transactions involving Cayman Islands companies, with the scheme of arrangement tending to be reserved for more complex M&A transactions.
+By contrast for public M&A involving Cayman Islands companies listed on the main board of the Hong Kong Stock Exchange it is more typical to structure transactions using the scheme of arrangement.

 Private M&A transactions in the Cayman Islands are often accomplished by statutory merger/consolidation or asset acquisition.
-A tender offer (and squeeze-out) or scheme of arrangement remains an available option for private M&A transactions in the Cayman Islands.
+Tender offers (and squeeze-outs) and schemes of arrangement remain available options for private M&A transactions in the Cayman Islands, although these are less commonly used.

+The primary sources of regulation of M&A transactions in the Cayman Islands are:

 1.2 What are the key differences and potential advantages and disadvantages of the various structures?

+- the merger or consolidation of two or more Cayman Islands companies; and

+- the merger or consolidation of one or more Cayman Islands companies with one or more overseas companies.

-Statutory merger/consolidation: A merger or consolidation is permitted under the Cayman Islands Companies Act (as revised), and is the process whereby one or more constituent companies are subsumed into another constituent company (or a new company in the case of a consolidation), the latter of which becomes the surviving entity.
-The advantages of this structure include the following:
+A merger is the process whereby one or more constituent companies are subsumed into another constituent company (or a new company in the case of a consolidation), the latter of which becomes the surviving company.
+The LLC Act provides a similar statutory merger framework for mergers and consolidations between two or more LLCs as well as permitting Cayman Islands LLCs to merge and consolidate with Cayman Islands exempted companies and overseas companies.
+A segregated portfolio company cannot be merged or consolidated under either regime.
+The advantages of a statutory merger/consolidation include the following:

-- The shareholder approval threshold for a statutory merger/consolidation (subject to any additional requirements in a merging company's articles of association) requires only a special resolution passed in accordance with the company's articles of association (typically, a two-thirds majority of those shareholders attending and voting at the relevant meeting);
+- The shareholder approval threshold for a statutory merger/consolidation (subject to any additional requirements included in a merging company's articles of association) requires only a special resolution passed in accordance with the company's articles of association (typically, a two-thirds majority of those shareholders attending and voting at the relevant meeting);

 - Court approval is not required (unlike for a scheme of arrangement); and

 - Once the relevant approvals and thresholds have been satisfied, the merger or consolidation is binding on all shareholders.
-Minority dissenters will have the right to dissent and be paid the fair value of their shares, and may compel the company to institute court proceedings to determine fair value if the parties are unable to agree themselves; but importantly, they will be unable to block the merger or consolidation.
+Dissenting shareholders will have the right to dissent and be paid the fair value of their shares, and may compel the company to institute court proceedings to determine fair value if the parties are unable to agree themselves; but importantly, dissenting shareholders will be unable to block the merger or consolidation from completing.
 These merger dissent rights are discussed further in question 8.1.

-The consent of any secured creditors of each constituent company must be obtained prior to the merger or consolidation (except where the Cayman court has granted relief for such requirement).
+The consent of any secured creditors of each constituent company must be obtained prior to the merger or consolidation (except where the Cayman court has granted relief from such requirement).

+A statutory merger/consolidation requires the support of the target's board of directors and is therefore unavailable in a truly hostile takeover situation.

 Tender offer (accompanied by a squeeze-out): A tender offer can be used in negotiated or unsolicited transactions.
-There is no prescribed form that a tender offer must take under Cayman law, except where the target is listed on the Cayman Islands Stock Exchange.
+There is no prescribed form that a tender offer must take under Cayman Islands law, except where the target is listed on the CSX.
 One advantage of a tender offer is that the Companies Act provides for a squeeze-out of shareholders holding 10% or less of the shares following a takeover offer, allowing the purchaser to acquire the entire share capital of the target.
+A mirroring squeeze-out right is available under the LLC Act.

-In order for a purchaser to invoke the squeeze-out provisions:
+In order for a purchaser to invoke the squeeze-out provisions under current legislation:

-- there must be a scheme or contract for the transfer of shares or any class of shares in a Cayman company to another company (the bidder);
+- there must be a scheme or contract for the transfer of shares or any class of shares in a Cayman Islands company to another company (the bidder);

-- the offer must be approved by not less than 90% in value of the shares subject to the offer (and so excludes shares held or contracted to be acquired prior to the date of the offer) within four months of the offer being made; and
+- the offer must be approved by not less than 90% in value of the shares subject to the offer (and so excludes shares held or contracted to be acquired prior to the date of the offer – a relevant consideration for bidders embarking on a stake-building exercise prior to the launch of an offer) within four months of the offer being made; and

 - notice must be given to dissenting shareholders that the bidder wishes to acquire their shares.